dutykh/1DWaveTank/UserGuide.md

 - The explicit bed slope source term is discretized using the same cell-centered bathymetry as the hydrostatic reconstruction, guaranteeing consistency and improved balance.
 - For stationary/well-balanced tests, it is recommended to use a high-order scheme (e.g., MUSCL+van Leer, PPM, MP5) and set MATLAB ODE solver tolerances (AbsTol, RelTol) to 1e-9 or tighter for machine-precision accuracy.
 - The configuration file (`simulation_config.m`) allows easy switching between high-order schemes, limiters, and ODE tolerances for different experiments.
-- Advanced reconstruction methods (PPM, MP5, CWENO, THINC) are now available and selectable in the config, supporting both component-wise and characteristic-based reconstruction.
+- Advanced reconstruction methods (MUSCL, PPM, MP5, CWENO, THINC) are now available and selectable in the config, supporting both component-wise and characteristic-based reconstruction.
+For MUSCL, use `cfg.reconstruct.characteristic`; for PPM, use `cfg.reconstruct.ppm_mode`; for MP5, use `cfg.reconstruct.mp5_mode` (default: 'characteristic', requires ng=3).
+The dam_break test case uses 5th-order characteristic MP5 with RK4.
 - **Troubleshooting:** If you observe small spurious velocities in a stationary test, ensure you are using a well-balanced configuration and tight ODE tolerances as described above.

 **Latest Well-Balanced High-Order Scheme (NEW):**